lmtoy/lmtoy_2024-S1-MX-20/README.md

 # 2023-S1-MX-20

 this project observes a few galaxies in 12CO and 13CO.
+IN 12CO the signal was wider than the default dv=100, so we took 150.
+In individual cases some baselines were unusually unstable.

 IC3392 - detection